spdx/spdx-spec/chapters/appendix-IV-SPDX-license-expressions.md

 There MUST NOT be whitespace between a license-id and any following `+`.
 This supports easy parsing and backwards compatibility.
 There MUST be whitespace on either side of the operator "WITH".
 There MUST be whitespace and/or parentheses on either side of the operators `AND` and `OR`.

+## Case sensitivity <a name="case-sensitivity"></a>

+License expression operators (`AND`, `OR` and `WITH`) should be matched in a *case-sensitive* manner.

+License identifiers used in SPDX documents or source code files should be matched in a *case-insensitive* manner.
+In other words, `MIT`, `Mit` and `mIt` should all be treated as the same identifier and referring to the same license.

+However, please be aware that it is often important to match with the case of the canonical license identifier on the [SPDX License List](https://spdx.org/licenses).
+This is because the canonical identifier's case is used in the URL of the license's entry on the List, and because the canonical identifier is translated to a URI in RDF documents.

 ## Simple License Expressions <a name="simple-expr"></a>

 A simple `<license-expression>` is composed one of the following: